bucknercsamuel/bucknercsamuel.github.io/_internships/fall2018_nasa_eg4.md

 **Timed parachute deployment** algorithms were analyzed both in controlled, independent simulations and Monte-Carlo (MC) dispersion analysis.
 The latter revealed potential hardware failure scenarios in off-nominal cases.
 Custom Python data processing and analysis tools were also developed for this task, the next task and general use in EG4.

 **Linear-Optimized Control Allocation** algorithms were also analyzed, looking deep into the impact and interrelated dependencies of weighting parameters on flight performance.
 Numerous weight sets were fine-tuned for a variety of different use-cases.
-Detailed comparison across the entire flight regime was also made relative to the previous method which used more traditional control allocation logic.
+Detailed comparison across the entire flight regime was also made relative to the previous method which used a more traditional control allocation logic.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">